steffendx/GoNorthWiki/Tale.md

     * **Change player skill value**: Allows you to select a skill of the npc and change the value of the skill.
     * **Save dialog state**: Marks this point in the dialog as a continue point if the dialog is stopped and the player talks to the npc again.
 This way you can mark the dialog state after an introduction and the next time the player talks to the npc the dialog will continue at this state.
     * **Open shop**: Allows you to mark the start of a trade between the player and the npc.
     * **Play npc animation**: Allows you to specify an animation that must be played for the npc.
-You can configure a list of animations that will be proposed in the config area (see below).
+You can configure a list of animations that will be proposed in the [Project config](/steffendx/GoNorth/wiki/Project-Config).
 But you will be able to also enter a different animation.
 This way you can have unqiue animations for some npcs and prevent flooding of the proposed animations.
     * **Play player animation**: Allows you to specify an animation that must be played for the player.
-You can configure a list of animations that will be proposed in the config area (see below).
+You can configure a list of animations that will be proposed in the [Project config](/steffendx/GoNorth/wiki/Project-Config).
 But you will be able to also enter a different animation.
 This way you can have unqiue animations for some npcs and prevent flooding of the proposed animations.
+    * **Script code**: This action can be used if a you have to implement a special action that can not be covered using the node system.
+For this the action allows you to open a code editor and enter any script code you want.
+You will have to specify a name for the script for better usability.
+    * **Show text above npc**: Using this action you can show a floating text above the npc.
+    * **Show text above player**: Using this action you can show a floating text above the player.
+    * **Show text above pick npc**: Using this action you can show a floating text above the any npc.
+You can use a dialog to select the npc above which the text must be shown.
+    * **Fade to black**: By using this action you can fade the screen to black (for example if you want to change the time or teleport the player).
+You can specify how long it will take to fade the screen to black.
+    * **Fade from black**: By using this action you can fade the screen back to normal after fading it to black before.
+You can specify how long it will take to fade the screen back to normal.
+    * **Set game time**: Allows you to set the game time.
+If your project is not using a 24 hour day, you can change this in the [Project Config](/steffendx/GoNorth/wiki/Project-Config).
+    * **Disable daily routine event**: This action disabled the daily routine event of an npc.
+You can pick the daily routine by searching for the npc and then expanding it to select the daily routine.
+    * **Enable daily routine event**: This action enables the daily routine event of an npc.
+You can pick the daily routine by searching for the npc and then expanding it to select the daily routine.
+    * **Teleport npc**: This action will teleport the npc to a target marker.
+You will have to specify an export name for a marker to be able to find it in the picker dialog, check the [Karta](/steffendx/GoNorth/wiki/Karta#editing-markers) wiki page for details.
+    * **Teleport player**: This action will teleport the player to a target marker.
+You will have to specify an export name for a marker to be able to find it in the picker dialog, check the [Karta](/steffendx/GoNorth/wiki/ Karta#editing-markers) wiki page for details.
+    * **Teleport pick npc**: This action allows you to pick an npc using a picker dialog and a target marker to which this npc will be teleported.
+You will have to specify an export name for a marker to be able to find it in the picker  dialog, check the [Karta](/steffendx/GoNorth/wiki/Karta#editing-markers) wiki page for details.
+    * **Walk npc**: This action will make the npc walk to a target marker.
+You will have to specify an export name for a marker to be able to find it in the picker dialog, check the [Karta](/steffendx/GoNorth/wiki/Karta#editing-markers)  wiki page for details.
+    * **Walk pick npc**: This action allows you to pick an npc using a picker dialog and a target marker to which this npc will walk.
+You will have to specify an export name for a marker to be able to find it in the picker dialog,  check the [Karta](/steffendx/GoNorth/wiki/Karta#editing-markers) wiki page for details.
+    * **Teleport npc to npc**: This action will teleport the npc to a target npc.
+You can select the target npc using the npc picker dialog.
+    * **Teleport player to npc**: This action will teleport the player to a target npc.
+You can select the target npc using the npc picker dialog.
+    * **Teleport pick npc to npc**: This action allows you to pick an npc using a picker dialog and a target npc to which this npc will be teleported.
+    * **Walk npc to npc**: This action will make the npc walk to a target npc.
+    * **Walk pick npc to npc**: This action allows you to pick an npc using a picker dialog and a target npc to which this npc will walk.
  * **Condition**: A condition to branch the dialog.
 By pressing the "+" at the top next to the "x" you can add a new condition.
 By pressing on the condition text you can edit the condition, see condition dialog below.
 Next to each condition you find the following icons:
     * **Arrows**: Using the arrows you can rearrange the the different conditions
     * **Trash bin**: By clicking this icon you can delete the condition